High Voltage Safety

 Superior Safety for High Voltage Hydraulic Systems

 Never before has the fluid power industry undergone such a massive push towards electrification.
 It is happening in every sector and every part of the globe.
 Consumers want all the benefits that come with electrification, such as control, noise reduction, cleanliness, simplicity, etc. What we also need to keep in mind is that with electrification, comes the inherent safety risk of high voltage.
-High voltage battery safety must be kept in mind when designing, installing, maintaining and repairing these systems.
+High voltage battery safety is vital when designing, installing, maintaining and repairing these systems.

 Know the difference between AC and DC